lando/lando/docs/config/dotnet.md

 ## Legacy versions

-You can still run these versions with Lando but for all intents and purposes they should be considered deprecated eg YMMV and do not expect a ton of support if you have an issue.
+You can still run these versions with Lando but for all intents and purposes they should be considered deprecated (e.g. YMMV and do not expect a ton of support if you have an issue).

 *   [1](https://hub.docker.com/r/microsoft/dotnet/)
 *   [1.1](https://hub.docker.com/r/microsoft/dotnet/)